 Against the backdrop of the growing and prolonged shortage of engineers in Japan, those involved explain that the purpose of establishing the IT Alliance is "to contribute to the sound development of Japan's IT industry and to actively make proposals, etc. while achieving two-way communication with the government in order to build a world-class IT society, thereby contributing to the improvement of Japan's economy, society and the lives of its citizens.Specific activities will be decided and announced on the 22nd.

-In preparation for the launch of the new organization, ANIA President Hasegawa and four other top leaders of like-minded organizations held a panel discussion, "Considering Tomorrow's IT Policy and Software Industry: The Roles of IT-Related Organizations and Common Challenges," at CEATEC JAPAN 2015 held at Makuhari Messe in Chiba City on October 9, 2015, to exchange their thoughts on the new organization.
+In preparation for the launch of the new organization, ANIA President Hasegawa and four other top leaders of like-minded organizations held a panel discussion, "Considering Tomorrow's IT Policy and Software Industry: Roles and Common Challenges of IT-related Organizations," at CEATEC JAPAN 2015 held at Makuhari Messe in Chiba City on October 9, 2015, to exchange their thoughts on the new organization.

 Chairman Hasegawa is a member of ANIA as Chairman of the Kyoto Information Industry Association (Kyoyo Kyokai) and holds the position of Chairman.